 Not all fun and games

 The weekend wasn’t all fun and games for the Queen, as the U.K. hosted the G7 summit.
-Leaders from Canada, the U.S., Italy, Japan, France, and Germany met with British Prime Minister Boris Johnson to discuss politics and the pandemic.
+Leaders from Canada, the U.S., Italy, Japan, France, and Germany met with then-British Prime Minister Boris Johnson to discuss politics and the pandemic.

 The Queen showed her humorous side during a group photo with the G7 leaders.
-With everyone socially distanced for the photo op, she asked, “Are you supposed to be looking as if you’re enjoying yourself?” to which Johnson replied, “Yes, definitely… We have been enjoying ourselves, in spite of appearances.”
+With everyone socially distanced for the photo op, she asked, “Are you supposed to be looking as if you’re enjoying yourself?” to which Johnson replied: “Yes, definitely… We have been enjoying ourselves, in spite of appearances.”